Julia Donaldson

-Julia Catherine Donaldson (born 16 September 1948) is an English writer and playwright, and the 2011–2013 Children's Laureate.
-She is best known for her popular rhyming stories for children, especially those illustrated by Axel Scheffler, which include The Gruffalo, Room on the Broom and Stick Man.
+Dame Julia Catherine Donaldson (born 16 September 1948) is a British writer and playwright, and the 2011–2013 Children's Laureate.
+She is best known for her popular rhyming stories for children, especially those illustrated by Axel Scheffler, which include The Gruffalo, Room on the Broom, Stick Man, and Superworm.
 She originally wrote songs for children's television but has concentrated on writing books since the words of one of her songs, "A Squash and a Squeeze", were made into a children's book in 1993.
 Of her 184 published works, 64 are widely available in bookshops.
 The remaining 120 are intended for school use and include her Songbirds phonic reading scheme, which is part of the Oxford University Press's Oxford Reading Tree.
 In January 2025, Donaldson became Britain's best-selling author, surpassing J.K.
 Rowling by some 600,000 sales.

 Life and career

 Childhood

 Donaldson was born on 16 September 1948, and was brought up in Hampstead, London, with her younger sister.
 The family occupied a Victorian three-storey house near Hampstead Heath.

 Both parents were musical.
 Poetry also featured strongly in Donaldson's early life; she was given The Book of a Thousand Poems by her father when she was five years old, and her grandmother introduced her to Edward Lear’s nonsense rhymes.
 Donaldson attended New End Primary School and then Camden School for Girls.
 During her childhood and adolescence, she acted (understudying the fairies in Shakespeare's A Midsummer Night's Dream at The Old Vic where she made the acquaintance of a young Judi Dench and Tom Courtenay), sang with the Children's Opera Group, and learned the piano.

 A skilled linguist, she studied French and German at school and later acquired Italian through a summer tutoring job with a family in Naples, so that by the age of 19, she had a proficient grasp of all three languages.